-On the other side we have features like smartwatch and activity monitor, where it still needs to be improved.
-Syncing with Android phones is "a penalty" and the inactivity warning feature fails quite a bit, asking you to get moving when you are precisely moving or have been moving for more than 20 minutes.
-Connect IQ has not reached 100% and it is not yet possible to install applications or widgets, and the availability of clock and data screens is still quite limited as there is not much input from Garmin or third parties
+On the other side we have the features as a smartwatch and activity monitor, where it still needs improvement.
+Synchronization with Android phones is "a punishment" and the inactivity warning function fails quite a bit, asking you to get moving when, precisely, you are moving or have been moving for more than 20 minutes.
+Connect IQ has not yet arrived on the 100% and it is not yet possible to install apps or widgets, and the availability of clock and data screens is still quite limited as there is not much input from Garmin or third parties

 However, what interests me most is precisely the part where you train with the watch.
 And it's a watch very niceThe rest of the features are accessories, which of course you pay for (and should work as promised), but they take a back seat.
 If you're looking for a watch for triathlon, or just for running and occasional sports, I can't think of any reason to tell you that the Garmin 920xt isn't the watch you're looking for.

 I hope this test has helped you.
 If you want to know the truth, it takes many hours to do each analysis.
 Training, photos, writing the article, new photos... it's a long and demanding process.